 I’ve traveled more than 16,000 miles in the past 3 years on road trips with my family.
-I go into more detail about our travels and these tips in my radio show, but here are some of my favorite family road trip survival tips for surviving hundreds of miles in the car with kids, husband, and a trunk full of suitcases!
+Here are some of my favorite family road trip survival tips for surviving hundreds of miles in the car with kids, husband, and a trunk full of suitcases!

 - Write out a packing list for each family member.
 Include one for any pets you’ll be taking.
 Once kids are around 8 years old, maybe even younger, they can use the list to pack their own suitcases.
 Be sure to go through the suitcases once they’re finished packing — you never know what else they might have managed to squeeze in there!

-- Use these lists for re-packing at the end of your vacation so nothing gets left behind.
+- Use these lists for re-packing at the end of your vacation, too, so nothing gets left behind.
 Bathing suits and phone chargers are at the top of my list of things that get left behind.
-I’ve started carrying the Jackery, a high-powered battery pack, with me on trips, specifically for times when we leave a charger somewhere and need one of our small electronics.
+I’ve started carrying a high-powered battery pack, with me on trips, specifically for times when we leave a charger somewhere and need one of our small electronics.

 - Store these lists on your computer so you can adjust them for different seasons (cold vs. warm weather) and as your kids get older (no more stuffed animals or Cheerios now that my kids are teens!).